MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-71.md

 For more up-to-date information about supported operating systems and support lifecycle, see the [PowerShell Support Lifecycle](/powershell/scripting/powershell-support-lifecycle?view=powershell-7.1)

+> [!IMPORTANT]
+> PowerShell 7.1 is now available on the Microsoft Store

 Check the installation instructions for your preferred operating system [Windows](/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7.1), [macOS](/powershell/scripting/install/installing-powershell-core-on-macos?view=powershell-7.1),